the-write-one/Git_Tutorial/README.md

 3. Open **Git Bash** from the Windows Start menu.

-4. Change the current directory to the parent folder where the cloned repository will be placed.
+4. Change the current directory to the parent folder, where the cloned repository will be placed.
 Here we will create a new directory and change into it.
 ```
 $ mkdir github
 $ cd github